AYushM25/CS253-Project/README.md

 3. npm
 4. Web Browser

+# CodeBase Navigation
+Frontend :
+The Front-end code is present in "/college_frontend-main".
+The "src" folder contains all the React source code files.

+Backend :
+The Back-end code is present in "/college_backend-main".

 # Installation
 The user need to add a .env file in the backend folder containing the following things :
 1. jwtPrivateKey = "Your Own Private Key"